Specialist treatment therapy in Highams Park for Lateral hip pain (GTPS).

 3. Reduces pain sensitivity

-Shockwaves influence local nerve endings which decrease pain signaling, reduces tissue hypersensitivity and makes daily activities (walking, sleeping) more comfortable.
+Shockwaves influence local nerve endings which decrease pain signalling, reduces tissue hypersensitivity and makes daily activities (walking, sleeping) more comfortable.

 4. Reduces muscle guarding